 This is done when the pain is either giving neurological symptoms or is so severe that you are unable to function properly.
-This form of treatment is very beneficial to patients in that it only takes an approximately thirty minute procedure and most of the time, the patient feels great relief almost immediately.
+This form of treatment is very beneficial to patients because it only takes approximately thirty minutes and most of the time the patient feels great relief almost immediately.

 Surgery is everyone’s last choice and option.

 For back pain, surgery is risky and often comes with complications.
-The rehabilitation time is often measured in months and there is no guarantee that you’ll be better off afterwards.
+The rehabilitation time is often measured in months and there is no guarantee that you’ll be better off afterward.

-Here at The Pain Doctors, we try to exhaust all viable options before sending the case to a surgeon.
+Here at Complete Pain Care, we try to exhaust all viable options before sending the case to a surgeon.